-Here’s their Facebook page so you can check them out for yourself, and believe me when I say I wouldn’t blame you if you bail out now and spend the rest of your day scrolling through their unadulterated, ingenious, uncensored feed.
+Here’s their Facebook page so you can check them out for yourself, and believe me when I say I wouldn’t blame you if you bail out now and spend the rest of your day scrolling through their perfectly executed content feed.

 But here’s the real stuff.
-According to traffic estimator website SimilarWeb, The Betoota Advocate’s website drew in a million visitors organically during April 2017, and that has grown prolifically since November last year.
+According to traffic estimator website SimilarWeb, The Betoota Advocate’s website drew in 1.9 million visitors organically in October 2017 and about 1.1 million in December (a traditionally slow month).
 About 90% of their traffic comes from Facebook organically (you can read here about why that is an enormous feat in itself) and their on-post engagement is like no other brand I’ve seen in Australia.

 And when I say your business needs to be more like them, I mean just that.
-I’m not suggesting you start a comedy website (leave that to the guys at SBS Comedy, who sadly have just been kyboshed for some insane reason).
+I’m not suggesting you start a comedy website.
 But what you can do is learn from their approach to social media, content, conversions and an audience-defined product.

 Here we go.

 Tell an awesome backstory – you have one

 It’s all down to your content tilt, that thing you do differently to anyone else.
 There are plenty of satirical news sites around – The Shovel, SBS Comedy (RIP), The Chaser, Clickhole – but none are quite like The Betoota.
 And I don’t mean they’re not as good, it’s that each is authentically different.